Duloxetine pregnancy risk

 When considering treatment options for depression during pregnancy, it is important to explore alternative therapies that can be safer for both the mother and the baby.
 Here are some alternative treatments to consider:

-See also Duloxetine cost at walmart
+See also Duloxetine molecular formula

 Cognitive Behavioral Therapy (CBT)